 While I believe there’s some truth in the saying you can’t change a person, I also think that statement is misleading, because it assumes that people can’t change.
 Or don’t need to change.

 People are changeable.
 As long as they are the ones doing the changing.
 In order to change, heal, or grow, we must first replace reluctance with resolve.

 We are malleable beings with indefinite potential.
 That’s the beauty of being human.
 But we are also the key holders to our own potential, and that’s often times where we get tripped up.

 Every day you wake up in the morning you are gifted another chance to get things right.
 A chance to be better than you were the day before.
 Or worse.
 But hopefully you orient towards self-improvement more often than self-sabotage.

-It’s kind of funny, all the sugarcoated spinoffs we’ve developed to make ourselves feel better about those character deficits or avoid having to a good hard look at the man in the mirror — and adjust accordingly.
+It’s kind of funny, all the sugarcoated spinoffs we use to make ourselves feel better about those character deficits.
+Or to avoid taking a good and honest look in the mirror to face ourselves and adjust accordingly.

 “You’re beautiful just the way you are.”

 “You are not your mistakes.”

 While all of those things may be kind and uplifting, they can also be avoidant depending on the circumstances.